Three Fundamental Enablers of Power within Liberation Social Work

 Self-Knowledge

-The root of disorder, dysregulation, and disorganization of the self, the family, the community, and the nation is spiritual disintegration - whereby culminating, to various degrees, the manifestation of cultural misorientation.
-The maxim of Knowing Thyself, which derives from Ancient Kemet (commonly referred to as Egypt) reflects the enduring process of investigating, exploring, processing, and (re)learning the history, experiences, and circumstances that interact with the material and spiritual realities of the collective.
+The root of disorder, dysregulation, and disorganization in the self, the family, the community, and the nation is spiritual disintegration, which culminates in various degrees of cultural misorientation.
+The maxim 'Know Thyself,’ which derives from Ancient Kemet (commonly referred to as Egypt), reflects the enduring process of investigating, exploring, processing, and (re)learning the history, experiences, and circumstances that interact with the material and spiritual realities of the collective.

 Social, Cultural, Critical Consciousness

-Cultural and critical consciousness are the expressive manifestations of the interrelationship between cultural worldview, ancestral wisdom, value systems, principles, ethos, creeds, moral instruction, philosophical assumptions, mythology, experiential learning, symbolism, and so forth.
-The creative power of consciousness assesses the demands, needs, questions, and issues related to reality and uses its instrumentalities (e.g., analysis, reasoning, thought, etc.,) for the purposes of problem-solving, coping, creative inventiveness, protection and survival, and goal attainment.
+Cultural and critical consciousness are the expressive manifestations of the interrelationship between cultural worldview, ancestral wisdom, value systems, principles, ethos, creeds, moral instruction, philosophical assumptions, mythology, experiential learning, symbolism, and other related elements.
+The creative power of consciousness assesses the demands, needs, questions, and issues related to reality.
+It utilizes instrumentality (e.g., analysis, reasoning, thought) for the purposes of problem-solving, coping, creative inventiveness, protection, survival, and achieving its goals.

-Ma'at is the moral and ethical framework that comprises of truth, justice, reciprocity, harmony, balance, order, and propriety.
+Ma'at is the moral and ethical framework that comprises truth, justice, reciprocity, harmony, balance, order, and righteousness.

-Nguzo Sabo are the value-principles system that comprises of Unity (Umoja), Self-determination (Kujichagulia), Collective work & responsibility (Ujima), Cooperative economics (Ujaama), Purpose (Nia), Creativity (Kuumba), Faith (Imani).
+Nguzo Saba is a value-principles system that comprises Unity (Umoja), Self-Determination (Kujichagulia), Collective Work and Responsibility (Ujima), Cooperative Economics (Ujaama), Purpose (Nia), Creativity (Kuumba), and Faith (Imani).

 The Soul is the animated life force that guides and directs spiritual, moral, ethical, emotional, and social processes - expanding beyond the limitations or restrictions of the rational mind and cognitive faculties.

 Consciousness is a social, cultural, creative, and political product.
-It is manifested through our personality, attitudes, affect and emotions, habitus, thoughts, behaviors, communication and language, and problem-solving capacities.
+It is manifested through our personality, attitudes, affect, emotions, habitus, thoughts, behaviors, communication, language, and problem-solving capacities.
 It is foundationally anchored by worldview and directionally mobilized by values.
-To a certain degree, our choices, our orientations toward humanity, the relationships we cultivate, and how we interact within family and socio-communal systems influence the state, level, and quality of consciousness.
+To a certain degree, our choices, our orientations toward humanity, the relationships we cultivate, and how we interact within family and social communal systems influence the state, level, and quality of our consciousness.

 Culture is the immune system that protects, defends, strengthens, and rejuvenates a collectively-oriented people from alienation, attack, and disintegration.
-Culture transcends the expressions of cultural products such as dress, customs, language, dance, song and music, cuisine, theology, etc. Naturally, culture is ideological, sociological, psycho-spiritual, and behavioral.
-Culture provides structure and organization to a people's way of knowing, ideas of beingness, conceptual universe, value systems, and understanding of the cosmic universe.
+Culture transcends the expressions of cultural products, such as dress, customs, language, dance, song, music, cuisine, and theology.
+Naturally, culture is ideological, sociological, psycho-spiritual, and behavioral.
+Culture provides structure and organization to a people's way of knowing, their ideas of being, their conceptual universe, value systems, and understanding of the cosmic universe.

-Cultural orientation is the center of gravity that balances humankind within the context of a diverse, vast Cosmo-Universe.
+Cultural orientation is the center of gravity that balances humankind within the context of a diverse and vast Cosmos.

 Revolutionary Love is characterized as...